berndpl/kohi/order.md

 </div>

 <div class="comment">
-<p>I will never use your address for anything else than actual roast notifications.
+<p>I will never use your address for anything else than this.
 Promise</p>
 </div>